Seagate/cortx-experiments/daos-cortx/docs/datamovment_with_s3.md

 # Daos object movement using aws s3cli

-- Document describes data movement between DAOS and CORTX using Posix Interface on DAOS and S3 interface on CORTX.
+- Document describes data movement between daos and cortx using Posix Interface on daos and S3 interface on cortx.
 This demonstrates two workflows using AWS S3 cli tool.

-   - DAOS to CORTX (posix to S3)
+   - daos to cortx (posix to S3)
-   - CORTX to DAOS (S3 to posix)
+   - cortx to daos (S3 to posix)

 # Test setup